json-schema-language/spec/draft-json-schema-language-xx.md

 ref = { ref: tstr }
 ~~~

-In a correct schema, the `ref` value must always refer to a definition at the
+For a schema to be correct, the `ref` value must refer to one of the definitions
-root level of a schema.
-Note well: the *root* level of the schema.
-Definitions
-at the non-root level are immaterial.
-More formally:
+found at the root level of the schema it appears in.
+More formally, for a schema
+of the `ref` form:

-Let *D* be the member of the root schema with the name `definitions`.
-For all
+- Let *B* be the root schema containing the schema, or the schema itself if it
+  is a root schema.
-schemas *S* of the ref form in the root schema, let *R* be the value of the
-member of *S* with the name `ref`.
-In a correct schema, *D* MUST exist and MUST
+- Let *R* be the value of the member of *S* with the name `ref`.

-have a member with a name equal to *R*.
+If the schema is correct, then *B* must have a member *D* with the name
+`definitions`, and *D* must contain a member whose name equals *R*.

-Here is an example of ref's use to avoid re-defining the same thing twice:
+Here is a correct example of `ref` being used to avoid re-defining the same
+thing twice:

 ~~~ json
 {